Questions?

 What is Community Engaged Learning?

-At Western, community engaged learning (CEL) is used to describe pedagogical approaches that aim to achieve both academic and civic outcomes for students, while making a meaningful contribution to both local and global communities through reciprocal partnerships.
-In this way, CEL is a form of Experiential Learning that places students in partnerships with community and industry and includes elements of community engaged learning, community based research (CBR), and community engaged scholarship (CES).
+At Western, Community Engaged Learning (CEL) is used to describe pedagogical approaches that aim to achieve both academic and civic outcomes for students, while making meaningful contributions to both local and global communities through reciprocal partnerships.
+In this way, CEL is a form of Experiential Learning that places students in partnerships with community and industry and includes elements of Community Based Research (CBR), and Community Engaged Scholarship (CES).

 What is Community Engagement?